 The depth of your grieving depends on the significance of the loss.
 Some situations you work through more quickly and others take a long time.

 Some losses are gradual and some are sudden.
 Sometimes you have time to process the loss and sometimes it’s a total shock.
-During my mid and late twenties my parents sudden death devastated me, first my mother and four years later, my mother.
+During my mid and late twenties my parents sudden death devastated me, first my father and four years later, my mother.
 When one of my best friends died, we were able to walk through it for two years.

 Whether the loss is sudden or gradual, you can either go through it or you can grow through it, depending on how you respond to the situation.